Costco Customers Overwhelm Stores In Some Cities, Strip Shelves Bare Of Tissues, Sanitizer, Other Goods

-Shoppers at Costco stores in some cities overwhelmed the businesses, stripped its shelves bare of tissues and other supplies, and even fought with each other over goods, as some panicked Americans tried to prepare for the spread of coronavirus.
+Shoppers at Costco stores in some cities overwhelmed the businesses, stripped its shelves bare of tissues and other supplies, and even fought with each other over goods, as some panicked Americans tried to prepare for the spread of the coronavirus.
 Even as customers were swinging fists at each other over bags of rice, Americans were and are getting mixed signals about what should be done to prepare for the deadly virus.

-As Business Insider reports, over the weekend, shoppers converged on the warehouse retailer’s locations in some cities, ridding the buildings of some in-demand supplies, and causing long lines.
+As Business Insider reports, over the weekend, shoppers converged on the warehouse retailer’s locations in some cities, ridding the buildings of some in-demand supplies and causing long lines.

-In Honolulu, state officials from the Hawaii Department of Health told residents to stock up on food and other necessities, possibly with a view with having enough to last for 14 days.
+In Honolulu, state officials from the Hawaii Department of Health told residents to stock up on food and other necessities, possibly with a view of having enough to last for 14 days.
 Not long afterwards, parts of Costco were empty.
-One shopper reported having to wait in a line that was 200 people deep.
+One shopper reported having to wait in a line with 200 people.

 Some of the shelves at Costco in Honolulu – It’s been packed ever since #Hawaii’s Department of Health urged people to prepare for #Coronavirus by stocking up on a 14 day supply of essentials @KITV4 pic.twitter.com/2b9YYmc0gi